Overview

 Normals & Shading

-Normals and shading are very important and will dramatically alter the bake if handled incorrectly.
-For starters, bakers like Marmoset Toolbag use the normal direction as the baking angle, like shown in this video:
+Normals and shading are critical and will dramatically alter the bake if handled incorrectly.
+For starters, bakers like Marmoset Toolbag use the normal direction as the baking angle, as shown in this video:

 video by Marmoset Toolbag